METROPOLITAN DEVELOPMENT AND HOUSING AGENCY’S MAIN OFFICE

 NASHVILLE PUBLIC LIBRARY

 The year was 1938 and a housing crisis gripped our nation.
-As in many other cities, seventy-five percent of the housing occupied by low and moderate income Nashvillians was grossly substandard.
+As in many other cities, 75% of the housing occupied by low and moderate income Nashvillians was grossly substandard.

 With the passage of the first United States Housing Act in 1937, the citizens of Nashville began to work to establish a municipal housing authority.
-Following a vote of approval by the City Council on October 31, 1938, the Nashville Housing Authority was formed and its first meeting was held November 9, 1938.
+Following a vote of approval by the City Council on Oct.
+31, 1938, the Nashville Housing Authority (NHA) was formed and its first meeting was held on Nov.
+9, 1938.

-Along with the expansion of its housing programs, MDHA has assisted over the years in all phases of land assembly, design and development, and has seen the initiation and completion of several downtown development projects during these decades of Nashville’s growth.
-Among the recent projects with which MDHA has been involved are Nashville Public Library, Frist Center for the Visual and Nissan Stadium.
+Along with the expansion of its housing programs, MDHA has assisted the city over the years in all phases of land assembly, design and development, and has seen the initiation and completion of several downtown development projects during these decades of Nashville’s growth.
+The projects MDHA has been involved in include Second Avenue Rebuild, Bridgestone Arena, Nissan Stadium, Music City Center, Music City Walk of Fame, Schermerhorn Symphony Center and Nashville Public Library.